cloudify-community/blueprint-examples/README.md

 1. [Add your blueprint](https://help.github.com/articles/adding-a-file-to-a-repository/) to the forked repository.
 Make sure that it has its own folder like all the other blueprints (e.g. the aws-example-network).
 1. [Create a Pull Request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) from the branch in your forked repository to the master branch in this repository (cloudify-community/blueprint-examples).

-When you create your pull request, please give us the following information:
+When you create your pull request, include the following information:

-1. Include a README.md file in your blueprint folder that describes what the blueprint does, what prerequisites are needed, including steps to fulfill those prerequisites.
+1. Provide us with the appropriate contact info, so that other users from the community can contact you for support questions related to your contribution.
-1. Tell us who you are - are you a student, an enthusiast, or an employee at your company.
+1. Tell us who you are.
 Do you have permission to distribute this work?
-1. Please provide tests if there is complex logic in any of the scripts in the blueprint.
+1. Include a README.md file in your blueprint folder that describes what the blueprint does, what prerequisites are needed, including instructions to fulfill those prerequisites.
+1. **With regards to testing**, these blueprints only need to pass regular DSL validation testing.
+However, in order to accept your PR, we will need to install your example blueprint and verify that the blueprint works as intended.
+Please include all necessary instructions and be prepared to answer additional questions.
+1. Please feel free to email us at community@cloudify.co for further information.

+# Support

+1. We will support all of the examples that we wrote, and will do our best to answer questions on all community examples.
+However, in some cases, we may ask you to directly contact the contributor of the example in question.
+1. Feel free to submit PRs to fix issues that you run into during deployment of any of the examples.